Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Date and Time Number.

-Let us find out the time difference between the date and time values in Example-2:
+Let us find out the time difference between the date and time values in Example 2:

 StartTime = #21-03-2012 12:30:45# = 40989.521354166700

 This is the kind of value (Current Date and Time) returned with the function Now().
-You can format this value as date alone (dd-mm-yyyy) or time alone (hh:nn:ss) or both combined - format(now(),”dd-mm-yyyy hh:nn:ss”).
+You can format this value as date alone (dd-mm-yyyy) or time alone ("hh:nn:ss") or both combined - format(now(),”dd-mm-yyyy hh:nn:ss”).

-Use ? format(StartTime,”0.000000000000”) to display the Date/Time value as a real number from StartTime Variable in the Debug Window.
+Use ? format(StartTime,”0.000000000000”) to display the Date/Time value as a real number from the StartTime Variable in the Debug Window.

 EndTime = #24-03-2012 15:15:15# = 40992.635590277800